AnggaR96s/Reforestation/README.md

-## Why did the cookie cry?
-## Because his mother was a wafer so long
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.